appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/table.md

 ]
 ```

-You can **dynamically generate** a table by fetching data from queries or JavaScript functions and binding the response to the **Table Data** property.
+You can **dynamically generate** a Table by fetching data from queries or JavaScript functions and binding the response to the **Table Data** property.
 For example, if you have a query named `fetchData`, you can bind its response using:

 *Example:*
 ```js